MarceloAndresMendoza/nodemailer-server/readme.md

 This script automates the installation of the API-NodeMailer program.
 It performs the following steps:

 1. Copies your app files to the specified target directory.
-2. Installs your app's dependencies (if needed).
+2. Installs the app's dependencies.
-3. Configures the API-NodeMailer server.
+3. Configures the API-NodeMailer server interactively.
 4. Creates a systemd service to manage the API-NodeMailer process.

+**Remember to gather the SMTP server credentials and data _before_ running the script.**

 ## Requirements